BlaineAndersonDev/CRAE_2019_Skeleton/readme.md

       * If both your browser and terminal are displaying properly then updating the *server* is complete.

 ### Client Updates:
-  * For updates to the *client* we will need to: remove git, add a front-end router, update our index.js file and adding a proxy.
+  * For updates to the *client* we will need to: remove git, add a front-end router, update our index.js file & add a proxy.

   * ###### Client - Removing Git:
     * For our project, git will be hosted in our *project root* so we will need to remove the automatically generated repository from our *client*:
     * Navigate to your *client* directory in your terminal and enter:
       * `rm -rf .git`
       * *Note: `rm -rf` is a dangerous command to use without understanding its consequences.
-In this example, we are removing the directory git is installed in (called .git) so we can initialize git in another directory.*
+In this example, we are removing the automatically created git directory that is installed (called .git) so we can initialize git in another directory.*

   * ###### Client - Adding a front-end router:
     * First we will need to add a basic [react-router-dom](https://reacttraining.com/react-router/) (router) to the frontend, allowing us to effectively navigate through all the [React Components](https://reactjs.org/docs/react-component.html) we might need.